Which Loyall Life Recipes Get

 Just the same, there’s probably not enough vegetable pomace here to make much of a difference.

-Judging by its ingredients alone, Loyall Life Dog Food looks like an average dry product.
+Based on its ingredients alone, Loyall Life Dog Food looks like an above-average dry product.

-When you consider the protein-boosting effect of the pea products, flaxseed, garbanzo beans and lentils, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, flaxseed, garbanzo beans and lentils, this looks like the profile of a kibble still containing a notable amount of meat.

-Loyall Life is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.
+Loyall Life is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Readers interested in Loyall dog food may also wish to check out these popular pages, too…